Independent Creative Production Grants

 The Sachs Program has limited resources and will therefore not be able to fund all requests.

 The Sachs Program aims to support projects that meet the criteria and which best align with our priorities for grantmaking.
-Should a proposal or application not meet the criteria and/or not align with our priorities, Sachs Program staff may recommend that an applicant withdraw from the pool.
+Should a proposal or application not meet the criteria and/or not align with our priorities, Sachs Program staff may recommend that an applicant withdraws from the pool.